Skip to main content

 • Inpatient hospital care,

-• Skilled nursing facility care,
+• Skilled nursing care

-• Surgery.
+• Surgery

 Medicare Part B covers things like:

-• Medically necessary services and supplies,
+• Medically necessary services,

 • Outpatient care,

-• Home health care,
+• Some Home health care,

-• Durable medical equipment,
+• Durable medical equipment, and

 • Certain preventive services to maintain health and prevent certain illnesses.